shreyashade/Programmable_Monetary_Policy/README.md

 This project provides a sophisticated economic simulation framework that demonstrates how a country with adopted CBDCs could control its economic future through programmable monetary policy.
 The simulation incorporates real-world economic data, transparent calculation processes, and natural language explanations to help users understand the complex interactions between CBDC features and economic outcomes.

+Creator's Note: This project is far from being done.
+I see cohesive strategies and seamless economic transitions in case of full CBDC adoption.
+I also have differing opinions on have it attacks privacy which is at the core of human rights.
+I do believe, however, that there is a solution that lies in here.

 ## Key Features

 - **Real-World Data Integration**: Initialize simulations with actual economic data from any country using World Bank indicators